 And, what’s more, that you are being welcomed by live music!
 We look forward to seeing you in person when the series can resume.

-One performance will be posted each week, on Thursdays as usual, so subscribe to our YouTube channel to see them as they are published.
+Performances will go live regularly, so subscribe to our YouTube channel to see them as they are published.

 You will be able to see all of the performances on the Hear it Live! playlist.